5 Tips For Better Hair Care Routine

 5. Eat A Sensible Diet

 Healthy hair has a lot to do with the nutrition you eat.
 Protein is a building block that holds hair strands.
 Since human hairs have keratin protein, you need to increase dietary protein to boost your hair keratin.
-Omega 3 fatty acids in fish such as salmon, mackerel, and sardines and vegetarian items like avocados, flaxseeds, walnuts shield your scalp and hair follicles from drying out.
+Omega 3 fatty acids in fish such as salmon, mackerel, and sardines and vegetarian items like avocados, flaxseeds, and walnuts shield your scalp and hair follicles from drying out.

 NiaWigs curly headband wigs offer an affordable and ready-to-go option for wig beginners.
-5 seconds to wear, no glue, no gel, no professional skill needed!
+5 seconds to wear, no glue, no gel, and no professional skill needed!
 Not only does it not require lace cutting or glueing, but it also provides a more natural look than lace wigs.
-You don’t need to worry about hairline anymore.
+You don’t need to worry about your hairline anymore.
 It can save your time and your edges!
 You can also change your look easily by wearing different headbands.
-Definitely your everyday go-to and an effortless option for busy days.
+Your everyday go-to and an effortless option for busy days.